-This topic covers how to use Visual Studio Team System unit testing tools to automatically generate the skeleton for a unit test from existing code, add validation to fill in that skeleton, create a test list, run a test, and read code coverage results.
+This topic covers how to use Microsoft Visual Studio 11 Developer Preview unit testing tools to automatically generate the skeleton for a unit test from existing code, add validation to fill in that skeleton, create a test category, create a test list, run a test, and read code coverage results.

 An example of a unit test